 School districts must conduct a safety and security audit of the district's facilities following procedures developed by TxSCC at least once every three years and must report the results of the audit to the school board and to TxSSC for review.
-The security audit must certify that the district used funds from the school safety allotment only for the purposes provided by Texas Education Code section 48.115.
-The school board must hold a public hearing to notify the public if the district fails to report the results of the audit to the TxSSC.
+The security audit must certify that the district used funds from the school safety allotment.